bpk667/ElFenixDeJade/escenas/rascacielos/sesion_3_rascacielos_equipo-de-asalto.md

 - **DEFENSE**: 2 CRITICAL
 - **GRIT**: `[ ]-[ ]-[ ]-< >-[ ]-[ ]-< >-[ ]-< >-[ ]-< >-[ ]`

-##### Features
+#### X, Habilidades de Helmut Neumeyer

 **IMMORTAL (MIDNIGHT WARS, ENEMY FEATS, 3 FP)**

-The Enemy is an ancient being, almost impossible to kill.
+* The Enemy is an ancient being, almost impossible to kill.

-Common weapons and bare-handed attacks have no effect on the Enemy.
+* Common weapons and bare-handed attacks have no effect on the Enemy.

-The Heroes can only wound them when using weapons or bullets the Enemy is vulnerable to.
+* The Heroes can only wound them when using weapons or bullets the Enemy is vulnerable to.

 **SHARP BLADES (ENEMY FEATS, 1 FP)**

-The Enemies are armed with knives, claws, or sharp swords.
+* The Enemies are armed with knives, claws, or sharp swords.

-Heroes who fail to score at least a Basic Success during their Reaction Turn become Hurt.
+* Heroes who fail to score at least a Basic Success during their Reaction Turn become Hurt.
 If they are already Hurt, they lose 1 additional Grit.

-Heroes with kives or swords ignore this Feat.
+* Heroes with kives or swords ignore this Feat.

 **DARK GIFT (MIDNIGHT WARS, SPECIAL ACTION, Cost 3 ⚡)**

-The Enemy infects a Hero with their curse.
+* The Enemy infects a Hero with their curse.
 Maybe as a punishment, maybe by mistake.
 The Hero adds 2 Lethal Bullets to their Death Roulette, and they must take a spin on the Death Roulette.

-If the Hero survives, they immediately gain the Damned Feat.
+* If the Hero survives, they immediately gain the Damned Feat.

 **DARK INFLUENCE (MIDNIGHT WARS, SPECIAL ACTION, Cost 2 ⚡)**

-The Enemy locks eyes with a Hero or charms a Hero with the sound of their voice.
+* The Enemy locks eyes with a Hero or charms a Hero with the sound of their voice.

-The Director rolls a numeric die:
+* The Director rolls a numeric die:
     1. The Hero is locked in a waking nightmare.
 (They skip the next Action Turn and become Nervous.)
     2. The Hero becomes Angry and attacks an ally.
 (Another Hero risks losing 3 Grit.)
     3. The Hero is charmed.
 (They become Distracted and suffer -1 when attacking the Enemy.)
     4. The Hero has flashing visions.
 (They skip the next Action Turn and become Confused.)
     5. The Hero is paralyzed by panic.
 (They skip the next Action Turn and become Scared.)
     6. The Hero cannot control their body and is forced to harm themselves.
 (They become Hurt.)

 **BLOODSUCKING (MIDNIGHT WARS, SPECIAL ACTION, Cost 2 ⚡)**

-**Nota: si van muy sobrados para que dure algo mas**
+* **Nota: si van muy sobrados para que dure algo mas**

-The Enemy grabs a Hero and drains them of blood or vital energy.
+* The Enemy grabs a Hero and drains them of blood or vital energy.

-The Director rolls a numeric die.
+* The Director rolls a numeric die.
 A Hero loses an amount of Grit equal to the result of the roll, and the Enemy recovers the same amount of Grit.

-## Resumen de combate del 23 de julio de 2024, como se cargaron a Kuzma en un turno
-* Segun subieron los 4 heroes por las escaleras ataco a *Brenan* (que era la que tenia el amuleto)
-* *Palomo III*, se dio cuenta que tenia **Get Down** y gasto un punto de adrenalina para salvar a *Brenan* (**PALOMO!!!!**)
-* *Subotai*, gasto spotlight y gasto 2 de adrenalina para hacer daño extra **Total 11 (deja a Kuzma a 1 punto de vida)**
-* *Jessica* ataca a *Kuzma*:
-    * lanza una tirada **2 basic**,
-    * hace free re-roll **critical + basic**
-    * all in **extreme + basic**
-* Kuzma muere

 ## Mapa